Scientific institutions and mechanisms

 Bright (2023):

-Du Bois took quite the opposite route from trying to introduce lotteries, with their embrace of chance randomization.
+Du Bois took quite the opposite route from trying to introduce lotteries, with their embrace of chance randomisation.
 In fact, to a very considerable degree he centrally planned the sort of research his group would carry out so as to form an interlinking whole.
 Where the status quo system allows for competition between scientists to give funding out piecemeal to whoever seems best at a given moment, Du Bois’ work embodies the attitude that as far as possible our research activities should be coordinated, and not aimed at rewarding individual greatness but rather producing the best overall project.
 While ideas along these lines have not been totally without support in the history of philosophy of science (see e.g. Neurath 1946, Bernal 1949, Kummerfeld & Zollman 2015), it is safe to say the epistemic merits of this are relatively under-explored.
 Our brief examination of Du Bois’ plan will thus hopefully form a spur to generate more consideration of this sort of holistic line of action

 3 Incoming